hezmondo/MicroJinn/mysql server and workbench guide Linux.md

 When starting workbench, you can either edit the offered root connection to your non-root username, or create a second connection to use that.
 In either case, click to test the connection **without putting the password in first** and then put your password in and click to save it.

-**if you cannot get into MySQL 8.0 as root (password unknown or not recognised) see my new mysql console guide and maria notes**
+### I had problems connecting to mysql server and to workbench using the correct root password I set at installation, so here is how to get into MySQL server as root if you do not know your password:

+	sudo mysql -u root

+	=> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Hez654321H!';

+	sudo service mysql restart

+You should now be able to connect from workbench to the mysql server as root, using your new password

+I understand that you should **not really use root to connect to MySQL server**.
+It is good practice to create a new user (such as hez or roger) with typical DBA privileges and a suitable password, to use to connect from Jinn and into workbench.

+You can create a new user and set privileges in workbench, or see my separate mysql console guide.

+Run this query to create the empty mjinn schema:

+	CREATE SCHEMA mjinn

+Refresh the **schemas** area on left in the schemas tab to see your new empty database mjinn.

 ### Problems in importing mysql functions and procedures from one installation to another

-You will likely get some or all of these errors, but **NB:- all the tables will very likely have imported fine**, before the error when it gets to procedures and functions:
+You may get some or all of these errors, but **NB:- all the tables will very likely have imported fine**, before the error when it gets to procedures and functions:

 1. ERROR 1231 (42000) at line 1454: Variable 'sql_mode' can't be set to the value of 'NO_AUTO_CREATE_USER'